11/26/2024

 Daniel

 Thank you.
-Our next question comes from Christopher Rolland with Susquehanna.
+Our next question comes from Christopher Roland with Susquehanna.
 Your line is open.

 speaker

 Hey, thanks for the question.
-And yeah, similar to the last one, can you talk about your current geographic mix and why this might have led to outperformance versus some of your peers, those with, I guess, EU exposure in particular?
-And then just tying into this as well, there's a worry that there might be Chinese EV ship ahead in front of tariffs, both EU and US.
-Do you think that's going to come back to haunt us all in the auto segment at all, or do you think you're pretty clean from that perspective?
+And yeah, similar to the last one, can you talk about your current geographic mix and why this might have led to outperformance versus some of your peers, you know, those with, I guess, EU exposure in particular?
+And then just tying into this as well, there's a there's a worry that there might be Chinese EV ship ahead in front of tariffs, both EU and US.
+Do you think that's going to come back to haunt us all in the auto segment at all?
+Or do you think you're pretty clean from that perspective?
+Thanks.

 speaker